Crex Meadows: History

+In 1946, the state of Wisconsin bought 12000 acre of the tax delinquent land in order to start the Crex Meadows Wildlife Area.
+It would eventually reach 30000 acre in size, with 2400 acre of that a state wildlife refuge.
+As of 2024, Crex Meadows has 29 flowages that flood 6000 acre, and it is managed to "provide opportunities for public hunting, trapping and other outdoor recreation while protecting the qualities of the unique native communities and associated species found on the property."

+Some neighbors began experiencing flooding on their properties and tainted drinking water from their wells around 2017.
+Wisconsin Department of Natural Resources officials say those problems are caused by years of heavy precipitation related to climate change and not by the management of the water levels in the wildlife area.

 Wildlife

 The National Bird Conservancy categorizes Crex Meadows as one of the top 500 Globally Important Bird Areas in the United States of America.
 Crex Meadows has a wide variety of bird species and is home to nearly every mammal found in Wisconsin as well as other marsh dwelling species.

-Ospreys, eagles, trumpeter swans, Karner blue butterflies, Blandings turtles, and red-necked grebes are some of the endangered and threatened animals that find shelter in Crex Meadows.
-A specific pack of Timber wolves, nicknamed "the Crex pack," have been breeding and living on the property since 1995.
+Ospreys, eagles, trumpeter swans, Karner blue butterflies, Blanding's turtles, and red-necked grebes are some of the endangered and threatened animals that find shelter in Crex Meadows.
+A pack of timber wolves, nicknamed the Crex pack, have been breeding and living on the property since 1995.
 Additionally, the peregrine falcon, Caspian tern, and great egret seasonally make their home at Crex.

+Recreation

+Besides birding, visitors to Crex Meadows Wildlife Area can also go camping, canoeing, boating, kayaking, cross-country skiing, snowmobiling, hunting, trapping, and hiking.
+Within the wildlife area, the 2,400 acre wildlife refuge is closed to visitors.